- Coverage Period

 - Domestic Status/Domestic Fees/Returning Canadians & UHIP

 - Approved leave of Absence

-Enrolment in the University Health Insurance Plan, (UHIP), is mandatory for all international students enrolled into a degree program at participating Ontario universities including Carleton University.
+Enrolment in the University Health Insurance Plan, (UHIP), is mandatory for all international students enroled into a degree program at participating Ontario universities including Carleton University.

-Exchange students and those with Special student status are automatically enrolled in UHIP at time of course registration for the terms they are registered.
+Exchange students and those with Special student status are automatically enroled in UHIP at time of course registration for the terms they are registered.

 As an exchange student, even if you have other insurance plans from your respective country/university, UHIP is still a mandatory requirement.
 You are therefore, advised to not purchase another insurance plan to cover you while you are studying at Carleton.

-International short-term university visitors and employees, officially associated with Carleton University, are required to enrol in UHIP.
-UHIP is compulsory for stays of two weeks or longer and optional for stays less than two weeks.
+International short-term university visitors and employees who are here for a period of two weeks or more, are required to enrol in the UHIP plan.
+Enrolment is optional for stays less than two weeks.
 Short-term visitors include, but are not limited to, visiting researchers, visiting scholars, and post-doctoral students.

-You must come by the ISSO to complete the UHIP enrolment for yourself and any family members (spouse and/or children) who may be accompanying you.
+You are required to visit the ISSO to complete the UHIP enrolment for yourself and any family members (spouse and/or children) who may be accompanying you.
 Payment for UHIP premiums are by personal cheque or money order only (Canadian funds).

-If you will be working here for a peiod of 6 months or longer, you may be eligible for OHIP (Ontario Health Insurance) which is government funded health insurance.
-Eligibility and more details found at https://www.ontario.ca/page/apply-ohip-and-get-health-card .
-There is a 3 month wait period for OHIP and you must enrol in UHIP until such time you find you are eligible for OHIP.
-As soon as you can provide proof of OHIP eligibility, come to the ISSO so that your UHIP can be terminated and discuss any potential UHIP refund.
+If you will be working here for a peiod of 6 months or longer, you may be eligible for the Ontario Health Insurance Plan (OHIP) which is government funded health insurance.
+There is a 3 month wait period for OHIP coverage to start, and during this time you must enrol in UHIP.
+As soon as you can provide proof of OHIP eligibility, come to the ISSO so that your UHIP can be terminated and to discuss any potential UHIP refund.